PauWol/Vaultx/README.md

 - File decryption: Decrypts files with a `.vaultx` extension.
 - GUI and CLI support: Provides both a graphical user interface and a command-line interface.
 - Automatic decryption: Prompts for decryption when double-clicking a .vaultx file.
+- Windows Context Menu: Shows a context menu option for decryption and encryption when right-clicking a file.
 ## Usage

 ### Command-Line Interface (CLI)

-To encrypt a file, run the following command:
+###### To encrypt a file without the GUI, run the following command:

 ```bash
 vaultx --encrypt path/to/file.txt --key mypassword --no-ui
 ```
-To decrypt a file, run the following command:
+###### To decrypt a file without the GUI, run the following command:

 ```bash
 vaultx --decrypt path/to/file.txt.vaultx --key mypassword --no-ui